When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 Out of all the places in the Daintree, this one is probably the most helpful when it comes to learning what the Daintree is all about.

-Not only are there several walking tracks around the area, you will also find an aerial walkway, a 23 meter high canopy and a super helpful interpretive centre to learn more about the rainforest.
+Not only are there several walking tracks around the area, but you will also find an aerial walkway, a 23-meter-high canopy, and a super helpful interpretive centre to learn more about the rainforest.

 Lastly, is the Daintree River Cruise.
 This is the perfect way to get up close and personal to some of the wildlife in the area.

-Many of the cruises depart on the south side of the Daintree River (nearby the river crossing) while others may have pick up points further inside in the rainforest.
+Many of the cruises depart on the south side of the Daintree River (near the river crossing) while others may have pick-up points further inside in the rainforest.

-One of the only experiences that offers the chance to get out on the Great Barrier Reef in the Daintree is to take part of the Ocean Safari boat ride.
+One of the only experiences that offers the chance to get out on the Great Barrier Reef in the Daintree is to take part in the Ocean Safari boat ride.

-You will jet on off to the reef and head out to some incredible snorkeling spots to get up close and personal with some of the underwater life of the reef.
+You will get on off to the reef and head out to some incredible snorkeling spots to get up close and personal with some of the underwater life of the reef.

 10) Swimming Holes